johnyojohn/reading-aid-real/README.md.txt

 All commands should be run on bash.

-First, cd to the Flask directory, then run "pipenv shell" and "pipenv install" to run a pipenv shell in a virtual environment and install python dependencies.
+First, cd to the Flask directory, then run "pip install pipenv", then run "pipenv shell" and "pipenv install" to run a pipenv shell in a virtual environment and install python dependencies.
 Then, run "pipenv run python -m spacy download en_core_web_md".
 Then, run "./start.sh" to start the development server for the Flask API at port 5000.